-- 37. The Secretary General gave a short introduction to this problem and pointed out that the Consultative Working Committee had met the previous day to deal with the problem.
-It finally decided on the following. - 38.
-The Consultative Working Committee would meet at the beginning of 1974 to discuss mainly two items: - (a) the question of reciprocity between the member States of UPOV and also the question between UPOV member States and non-member States; - (b) the possibility of the revision of the Convention, with special reference to the difficulties which face non-member States, and means of facilitating their accession to it.
+- 38. The Secretary General gave a short introduction to this problem and pointed out that the Consultative Working Committee had met the previous day to deal with the problem.
+It finally decided on the following. - 39.
+The Consultative Working Committee would meet at the beginning of 1974 to discuss mainly two items: - (a) the question of reciprocity between the member States of UPOV (on the basis of information to be provided before December 1, 1973) and also the question between UPOV member States and non-member States; - (b) the possibility of the revision of the Convention, with special reference to the difficulties which face non-member States, and means of facilitating their accession to it.

 After this meeting, a meeting at governmental level had been envisaged for the autumn of 1974 to study what steps were necessary to enlarge the number of member States of UPOV.
 On a question by the representative of South Africa as to whether papers produced as a result of the Consultative Working Committee meeting would also be presented to non-member States, it was assured that this would be so, in order to have a good basis for discussion at the next meeting.
 In view of the meetings envisaged above, the Secretary General proposed postponement of the discussion on this item until after those two meetings.
+This was unanimously accepted.